Who can we support?

 DAS works with students who have a disability which meets the Equality Act 2010 criteria.
 This includes:

-- Specific learning difficulties (SpLD) such as dyslexia, dyspraxia or ADHD
+- Specific learning difficulties (SpLD) such as dyslexia, dyspraxia or ADHD.

-- Autism spectrum conditions
+- Autistic spectrum conditions.

-Under the Equality Act 2010 a person is considered disabled if they have a physical or mental impairment that has a substantial ('more than minor or trivial') and long-term (lasting or likely to last 12 months or more) adverse effect on their ability to carry out normal daily activities.
+Under the Equality Act 2010 a person is considered disabled if they have a physical or mental impairment that has a substantial ('more than minor or trivial') and long-term (lasting or likely to last 12 months or more) adverse (negative) effect on their ability to carry out normal daily activities.

 ‘Daily activities’ include things people tend to do on a regular or daily basis, such as shopping, reading and writing, getting washed and dressed, preparing and eating food, walking or travelling, and taking part in social activities.
 They can also include study and education-related activities.